Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: 's Implementation

 \textbf{Expert Cache} is implemented in C++ based on MoE-Infinity codebase~\cite{moe-infinity-code}.
 The expert management in GPUs is implemented with the CUDA Runtime APIs~\cite{cuda-runtime-api}.
-We implement the caching logic of \sys and fix critical bugs in the MoE-Infinity codebase to enable expert offloading.
-Same with MoE-Infinity, \sys supports multi-GPU inference with expert parallelism, where the experts are mapped to different GPU devices for loading and offloading.
+We implement prefetching and caching logic of \sys in the MoE-Infinity codebase to enable expert offloading.
+Same with MoE-Infinity, \sys supports multi-GPU inference with \EP, where the experts are mapped to different GPU devices for loading and offloading.
 We use a hash map to assign expert IDs to different GPUs and retrieve them during inference.
 The expert assignment follows a round-robin manner to balance the overall GPU load.
-Additionally, we use a multi-thread task pool in the GPU space to schedule and execute expert prefetching and on-demand loading tasks.
+Additionally, we use a task pool in the GPU space with asynchronous threads to schedule and execute expert prefetching and on-demand loading tasks.